fcaiqing/webpack-env-demo/README.md

 # webpack-env-demo
-## This is a demo to show how to config webpack via different environment
+## This is a demo to show how to config webpack in different environment
 - webpack-env-demo
     + -project1
     + -project2